Mini-Grants for Undergraduate Research & Creative Activities

 - Proposal Narrative (2-3 pages) that outlines the research project and includes the following five elements:

-- Appropriateness of student’s research qualifications
+- Student’s research qualifications

 - Student’s ability to carry out the proposed project